CiwPython/Ciw/docs/Background/mechanisms.rst

 4. Carry out all **C Events** that arose due to the event carried out in (3.)
 5. Repeat (3.) - (4.) until all **B Event** scheduled for that date have been carried out
 6. Repeat (2.) - (5.) until a terminating criteria has been satisfied

-.. [#f1] Stewart Robinson. *Simulation: the practice of model development and use.* Palgrave Macmillan, 2014.

 Blocking Mechanism